 Description: This exit point is called for the DELETE command only, after a user has been removed from the list.
 You may issue additional messages, log the event, and so on.
 A return value of 1 directs LISTSERV not to mail the "DELETE1" form to the list owners.

-5.2.3 Other Exit Points
+4.2.3 Other Exit Points

-Name: SET_REQ
+Name: SET REQ

-Parameters: Three; originator's address '15'x list of options to be altered '15'x target email address
+VM Parameters: Three; originator's address '15'x list of options to be altered '15'x target e-mail address target e-mail address